quybeans/sangheili/README.md

 This project using `vue-resource` as the main http client.
 Http client default root can be config at `src/main.ts`

-ex:
 ```vue
 Vue.http.options.root = 'http://localhost:3012';
 ```

-Within project, http call using vue resouces should not have the slash at the begining or else the client won't apply the root.
+Within project, http call using `vue-resouce` should not have the `/` at the begining or else the client won't apply the root.
+For example:

-ex:
 This is WRONG.
-Doing this will cause the http client called to `[dev-server-root]/page`.
+Doing this will cause the http client called to `[dev-server-root]/page`
 ```js
   this.$http.post('/page').then(function(response) ...
 ```